usetech-llc/api/substrate/storage.md

 ### freeBalance(`AccountId`): `Balance`
 - **interface**: api.query.balances.freeBalance
 - **summary**: The 'free' balance of a given account.
 This is the only balance that matters in terms of most operations on tokens.
 It alone is used to determine the balance when in the contract execution environment.
 When this balance falls below the value of `ExistentialDeposit`, then the 'current account' is deleted: specifically `FreeBalance`.
-Further, the `OnFreeBalanceZero` callback is invoked, giving a chance to external modules to clean up data associated with the deleted account.  `system::AccountNonce` is also deleted if `ReservedBalance` is also zero (it also gets collapsed to zero if it ever becomes less than `ExistentialDeposit`.
+Further, the `OnFreeBalanceZero` callback is invoked, giving a chance to external modules to clean up data associated with the deleted account.  `frame_system::AccountNonce` is also deleted if `ReservedBalance` is also zero (it also gets collapsed to zero if it ever becomes less than `ExistentialDeposit`.

 ### locks(`AccountId`): `Vec<BalanceLock>`
 - **interface**: api.query.balances.locks